PanzerKrzysiek/Python-Useful-Things-Extension/README.txt

       var2.reverse()
       >>> !dlroW ,olleH
 2. Recommended methods of use:
   2.1.
-Import module to Python interpreter.
+Import module to Python interpreter:
+    2.1.1.
+Open command prompt in the module.py directory.
+    2.1.2.
+Type "python" in command prompt.
+    2.1.3.
+Type "from module import *" in command prompt.
   2.2.
 Import module to your own Python project.